istio/istio.io/content/docs/tasks/traffic-management/secure-ingress/sds/index.md

 ### Configure a TLS ingress gateway for multiple hosts

-In this section you will configure an ingress gateway for multiple hosts, `httpbin.example.com` and `helloworld-v1.example.com`.
-The ingress gateway will retrieve unique credentials corresponding to specific `credentialName`.
+You can configure an ingress gateway for multiple hosts, `httpbin.example.com` and `helloworld-v1.example.com`, for example.
+The ingress gateway retrieves unique credentials corresponding to a specific `credentialName`.

 1. Start the `helloworld-v1` sample